-By the numbers: Prithvi Shaw creates new IPL record with six fours in the first over of DC vs KKR
+‘Came, Shaw, conquered’: Reactions, numbers from Prithvi Shaw’s incredible innings for DC vs KKR

 Rahane achieved the feat in the 14th over the match between RR and RCB on April 15, 2012 in Bengaluru when he took on Sreenath Aravind.
 Rahane went on to score 103* (60) that night.

 Shaw also went on to score the fastest half century of the season so far in 18 balls, before being dismissed for a 41-ball 82 with 11 fours and three sixes.
+DC won the match by seven wickets.

+Asked to bat first, Kolkata Knight Riders made 154/6.
+Opener Shubman Gill made a 38-ball 43 but KKR slipped to 82/5 before Andrew Russell smashed 45 off 27 balls to take them past the 150-mark at the Narendra Modi Stadium.

+In reply, DC chased down the target in 16.3 overs.
+Shaw shared 142 runs for the first wicket with Shikhar Dhawan (46).

 Match No 25, DC vs KKR in Ahmedabad: